icco/pseudoweb/_posts/2011-09-17-building-a-reputation-system.md

 ---

-This was originally meant for the [iFixit.com blog][1]. iFixit never published it, so I decided to clean it up a year later and publish it here.
-It should be noted that I am no longer employed by iFixit, and my views do not represent those of iFixit, nor my current employer Google.
+This was originally meant for the [iFixit.com blog][1]. iFixit never published it (because I never finished it), so I decided to clean it up a year later and publish it here.
+It should be noted that I am no longer employed by iFixit, and my views do not represent those of iFixit, nor my current employer, Google.

 In November 2009, iFixit released [Answers][2].
 When iFixit started on this project, we thought long and hard about how integral of a part iFixit wanted Answers to be in relation to the rest of the site. iFixit already had a forum system that had been coded based on the comment system throughout teardowns and guides, but it was growing very long in the tooth.
 So, after some debate, we decided to build a new tool that rewarded users for participating in our site and promoted quality content over quantity.